 They're less critical for destination businesses — medical offices, law firms, service businesses that customers seek out directly — where the surrounding tenant mix has less impact on your volume.

-If you're signing a retail lease in any center that has one or more anchor tenants and your location was chosen at least partly because of the traffic those anchors generate, a co-tenancy clause belongs in your lease.
-The absence of one doesn't show up in your first year.
+For retail leases in centers that rely on anchor-generated traffic, negotiated tenant-favorable drafts commonly include a co-tenancy clause.
+The absence of one doesn't show up in the first year.
 It shows up the month after the anchor closes.

 Before you sign, get a score.